lpeteroffical/Brit-insurance/backend/Readme.md

 # Shortcuts:
--No testing added
+- No automatic testing added
--Some style related issues left in the code
+- Some style related issues left in the code
--No github best practices applied
+- No github best practices applied